-iAnthus Capital Holdings, Inc. ("ICH", together with its consolidated subsidiaries the "Company") was incorporated under the laws of British Columbia, Canada, on November 15, 2013.
-The Company is a vertically-integrated multi-state owner and operator of licensed cannabis cultivation, processing and dispensary facilities, and developer, producer and distributor of innovative branded cannabis and cannabidiol ("CBD") products in the United States.
+iAnthus Capital Holdings, Inc. ("ICH"), together with its consolidated subsidiaries (the "Company") was incorporated under the laws of British Columbia, Canada, on November 15, 2013.
+The Company is a vertically-integrated multi-state owner and operator of licensed cannabis cultivation, processing and dispensary facilities in the United States.
 Through the Company's subsidiaries, licenses, interests and contractual arrangements, the Company has the capacity to operate dispensaries and cultivation/processing facilities, and manufacture and distribute cannabis across the states in which the Company operates in the U.S.

 The Company's registered office is located at 1055 West Georgia Street, Suite 1500, Vancouver, British Columbia, V6E 4N7, Canada.
-The Company is listed on the Canadian Securities Exchange (the "CSE") under the ticker symbol "IAN" and on the OTC Pink Tier of the OTC Markets Group Inc. under the symbol "ITHUF."
+The Company is listed on the Canadian Securities Exchange (the "CSE") under the ticker symbol "IAN" and on the OTCQB Tier of the OTC Markets Group Inc. under the symbol "ITHUF."